Coronavirus Travel Rights

 Let us know how you get on at email@example.com.

 Holiday not cancelled?
-Your refund rights depend on what lockdown rules are in place
+Your refund rights depend on what lockdown rules are in place at the time of your trip

 If travel's illegal under coronavirus rules, you're likely due a full refund